dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/index.md

 ![Azure App blade with preceding steps](index/_static/x1.png)

 * Select **ASP.NET Core 2.1 (x86) Runtime** or **ASP.NET Core 2.1 (x64) Runtime**.
-* Select **OK** > **OK**.
+* Select **OK**.
+Select **OK** again.

 When the add operations completes, the latest .NET Core 2.1 preview is installed.
-You can verify the installation by running `dotnet --info` in the console.
+Verify the installation by running `dotnet --info` in the console.
 From the App Service blade:

 * Enter "con" in the search box.
 * Select **Console**.